 This is not true.
 The toxins do not get stored in the body.
 In fact, new nerve impulses are regenerated in three or four months when these anti-wrinkle toxins are used cosmetically, meaning further treatments are required to keep up the effect.
 If you stop having treatments, the muscles will resume their previous activity.
 Which very clearly shows that the toxin is not left in the body.

-Botox is not the same as Botulism food poisoning, although they come from the same toxin, which explains the similarity in naming.
-Botox is made of a purified protein that is derived from the toxin.
+toxins is not the same as Botulism food poisoning, although they come from the same toxin, which explains the similarity in naming. toxins is made of a purified protein that is derived from the toxin.
 It’s also been extensively researched and tested for safety and effectiveness, so there really is nothing to worry about.
-Cosmetic Botox has been used for over 20 years, but has also been used in the medical field to treat neurological disorders and a range of other conditions for much longer.
+Cosmetic toxins has been used for over 20 years, but has also been used in the medical field to treat neurological disorders and a range of other conditions for much longer.

-You should only get Botox when you already have wrinkles
+You should only get toxins when you already have wrinkles